|

 quill becomes hollow.

-the shaft or rachis at the point on a feather where side branches
+the shaft or rachis at the point where side "branches"

 appear.
 The collective group of side branches on either side of the